WESTERN AUSTRALIA SOUTHWEST 13 days

 DAY 3

-• Depart for Rottnest Island.
+• Depart for Rottnest Island and explore.

 • Hop aboard the ferry to Rottnest Island.